Categorized | Nihon

 I wasn’t able to see the dragon up close.
 There were far too many people, and I was on the other side of the mountain.
 But I hope someday I will be able to witness the beautiful Japanese dragon dance again.

-Related posts
+Related Images:

 Leave a Reply